NCES CCD 2024-25 8 schools MA

 Westwood school enrollment varies 19× across entities

 Westwood school enrollment ranges from 44 students (lowest) to 837 students (highest), a spread of 793 students.
-That spread sits on the wider side of typical variation and reflects typical urban portfolio variation between specialty programs and large neighbourhood schools.
-Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape, a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.
+That spread reflects typical urban portfolio variation between specialty programs and large neighbourhood schools.
+Per-school staffing and program breadth can differ sharply at opposite ends of that enrollment range, so the city average should not be treated as a typical campus.

-Westwood student-teacher ratio is 12.6:1: on the low side (typically associated with smaller schools or per-school staffing investment that often correlates with stronger per-student supports)
+Westwood student-teacher ratio is 12.4:1 — low (typically associated with smaller schools or per-school staffing investment that often correlates with stronger per-student supports)

 student-teacher ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE classroom teachers against total enrollment, push-in specialists, English-language aides, special-education co-teachers, and counselors are not included in most reporting Lower values often correlate with smaller scale and population characteristics rather than higher resource budgets per se.